manofmetropolis/coding-tests/04-jQuery/README.md

 source: https://www.tutorialrepublic.com/jquery-tutorial/

-## like our banner ads, you don't have to package up script files along with HTML
+## like our banner ads, you don't have to include script files in the directory along with HTML

 - click on the source link above and read through the basics.
 - find the part where they give you a link to the CDN version of jQuery and add that link to the starter HTML I made.